ElektraInitiative/PermaplanT/doc/guidelines/rust.md

 # Rust

-Nearly all guidelines are implemented by rust-clippy, so this document is short.
+Nearly all guidelines are documented using rust-clippy, so this document is kept short.

 - Always derive `Debug` and `Clone` (but beware of deriving Copy).
 - Actions must be created in `backend/src/model/dto/actions.rs`.